Inference for parameters identified by conditional moment restrictions using a generalized Bierens maximum statistic: Consistency, Local Power and Calibration of lambda

+then, we can find a more powerful test with a strictly positive $\lambda$ than the test with $\lambda=0$ in the limit experiment with $B\neq0$. \end{lem}

+The assumption that $ \mathcal{Q}\left(\gamma\right) +\kappa(\gamma,b) $ is uniquely maximized a.s. on a compact space is standard due to \citet[Lemma 2.6]{kim1990cube}, requiring only that the increments of the Gaussian process exhibit non-negligible variances.

-with probability approaching 1, then the power will be maximized at a strictly positive $\lambda$, since the derivative of $ Q_n $ is zero at the maximum.
-An example that meets the condition (\ref{eq:Lambda st H0H1}) is the case where the noncentrality term $ \kappa(\gamma) $ under the alternative hypothesis induces a sparse solution.
+An example that may meet the condition (\ref{eq:Lambda st H0H1}) is the case where the noncentrality term $ \kappa(\gamma,B) $ under the alternative hypothesis induces a sparse solution.
 This happens when the set of instrumental variables $ W $ contains redundant elements.
 It is similar to the well-known fact that the presence of an irrelevant variable in the linear regression results in loss of power in the tests based on the OLS estimates.
 Specifically, suppose for simplicity that $W_i=\left(Z_i,F_i\right)$ and $F_i$ is a pure noise that is independent of everything else.
 Then, the noncentrality term can be rewritten as